Do I need to meet any requirements before taking a canoe trial session?

-Weekday sessions last 1½ hours and Saturday sessions are 2 hours from 10am to 12 Noon.
+Weekday sessions last 1½ hours and Saturday sessions are usually 2 hours.
 At the end of the session, you will need to put all of your equipment away.
 Boats should be stored on the racks with the nose (bow) in first.

 Do sessions run at the same time all year round and during the school holidays?
 Roughly yes !
 Sessions do run all year round and during the school holidays but very occasionally sessions are cancelled or changed particularly during the school holidays.
 Any changes are put onto the website in the Calendar section.

 What happens during the dark in the winter months?
 There is sufficient ambient light from the town centre to light up the waterways sufficiently for canoeing to take place.
 If it is too cold alternative sessions take place indoors.